hurbcom/challenge-bravo/README.md

 `yarn` or `npm install` to install the dependencies.

-`yarn artillery-test` or `npm run artillery-test` to run the loat test.
+`yarn artillery-test` or `npm run artillery-test` to run the stress test.

 ## Testing